Do you read reviews before buying a product online? What about asking your friends for advice on a good movie to see or new restaurants to try?

 So many of our decisions are based on the experiences of others.
 Our friends and family and even random strangers help inform our decision making!

-That’s what happened in Primary when one parent asked for advice on traveling with children.
+That’s what happened in Guidepost Parent when one parent asked for advice on traveling with children.
 He writes, “We’re worried our three year old son might get restless on the plane.”
 Parents wrote in with their suggestions.
 Here are some “crowdsourced” best practices for traveling with children!

 Pack a Backpack